 Allison Hubel, PhD is Professor of Mechanical Engineering and Director of the Biopreservation Core Resource (BioCoR), a national resource in biopreservation.
 Dr. Hubel has studied both basic science and translational issues behind preservation of molecules, cells and tissues.
 Her research focuses on development of fit-for-purpose protocols for preservation, development of technology to improve preservation/processing of cells, and understanding molecular mechanisms of damage during preservation.
 She has developed and offered professional short courses on preservation of cell therapies and biospecimens.
 She has several patents in the area of preservation, some of which are being commercialized.
 She is a co-principal investigator for the NIH–funded REACH program that helps faculty commercialize their research at the U of MN.
 She is a fellow of ASME and AIMBE and a National Blood Foundation Scholar.
 She has been honored recently with the Outstanding Achievement in Biobanking Award from ISBER.
 She has published numerous articles related to preservation and is a former deputy editor of Biopreservation and Biobanking.

 Diane Kadidlo received her B.S. from Iowa State University.
-She has over 19 years experience in cell and tissue manufacturing, regulation and quality assurance.
+She has over 30 years of experience in cell and tissue manufacturing, regulation and quality assurance.
 She has served as the Supervisor for the University of Minnesota Medical Center Clinical Cell Therapy Laboratory since 1996 overseeing the production of cell and tissue products in support of the University of Minnesota's Blood and Marrow Transplant Program.
 Currently she is the Director of th UMN's Molecular and Cellular Therapeutics Facility and plays a key role in coordinating the transfer of cell and tissue engineering methods from the laboratory bench to clinical trial while ensuring compliance with the FDA's Good Manufacturing Practices/Good Tissue Practices.

 David McKenna, M.D. is a Professor of Laboratory Medicine & Pathology at the University of Minnesota where he holds the American Red Cross Chair in Transfusion Medicine.
 He is the Scientific and Medical Director of Molecular & Cellular Therapeutics, the cGMP facility of the University of Minnesota, and the Laboratory and Medical Director of the M Health Clinical Cell Therapy Lab.
 He is actively involved with the NHLBI-sponsored PACT (Production Assistance for Cellular Therapies), serving as the PI at Minnesota, and he is the co-PI of the NIH R25 training program in cell therapy.
 Dr. McKenna is a member of the International Society for Cellular Therapy, the American Association of Blood Banks and a Scientific Member and Team Leader of the BEST Collaborative Cellular Therapy Team.
 His interests include QA/QC in cellular therapy and translational research/clinical scale-up of biotherapeutics.